ADTRAN Corporate Headquarters

 Phase IV (December 2018)

-ADTRAN & Sain Engineering Associates (SEA) evaluated ADTRAN’s East Tower chilled water and condenser water systems for ways to improve the plant operation to provide consistent occupant comfort at a reduced energy cost.
-We achieved this goal without ADTRAN incurring any additional costs through capital expenditures.
+SEA evaluated ADTRAN’s East Tower chilled water and condenser water systems for ways to improve the plant operation to provide consistent occupant comfort at a reduced energy cost.
+SEA achieved this goal without ADTRAN incurring any additional costs through capital expenditures.

-In addition to these savings, ADTRAN and SEA has implemented changes that have achieved the following:
+In addition to these savings, ADTRAN and SEA implemented changes that have achieved the following:

 - Increased business continuity from changes that make it unnecessary for ADTRAN to run more than two chillers, which also creates another layer of redundancy in the system in the event that a chiller goes down.

 - A cost avoidance equal to approximately $1,000,000 from not having to buy a fourth chiller, since only two chillers are now required.

 Below are highlights of activities that took place under RCx Phase IV:

 - Trended over 300 points pertaining to the plant in one-minute time intervals, capturing over 131 million readings using the building automation system (BAS) which aided in analysis of the plant’s current operation and aided in monitoring as changes were made.

 - Installed four power loggers/analyzers capturing over two million power consumption readings over a ten month span, used for measurement and verification of SEA’s savings calculations.